AC209a-AlzheimersProject/alzheimers-project/index.md

 ## Problem Description

-Here is the problem description
+Here is the problem description.

 ## Motivation